KiyokoNee/ElswordCharacterTrackerApp/README.md

 1) Open the project in an IDE
 2) If necessary, right click the pom.xml file to set up the backend as a Maven project
 3) Run the Application class file
-4) If Spring does not launch correctly, be sure you're pom.xml file dependencies are up to date
+4) If Spring does not launch correctly, be sure your pom.xml file dependencies are up to date
 5) Open a new terminal
 6) Move into the react folder using `cd client`
 7) If this is your first time running the project, run `npm i` to install the required packages